 4. Kitchen Larders and Pantries

 There was a time (before massive refrigerators) when homes relied on larders and pantries for storing food.
-Those spaces were often overlooked as refrigerators and freezers enabled people to store significant amounts of good.
+Those spaces were often overlooked as refrigerators and freezers enabled people to store significant amounts of goods.
 Today, however, storage in the kitchen has become an increasingly significant focus, and larders and pantries are a popular option for storing dry goods and bulky kitchen appliances that are only used on occasion.
 A walk-in pantry or a reach-in larder can help keep kitchens uncluttered.
 One thing to keep in mind if you’re thinking about either option is to plan for adequate lighting so that you won’t be searching for items in the gloom.

 5. Reclaimed Wood